Getting Started Guide

 .kopiaignore inherited from (global)

-Finally, to list all policies for a repository, we can use kopia policy list:
+To list all policies for a repository, we can use kopia policy list:

 $ kopia policy list